shred/acme4j/src/doc/docs/migration.md

 This document will help you migrate your code to the latest _acme4j_ version.

+## Migration to Version 2.9

+- In the ACME STAR draft 09, the term "recurring" has been changed to "auto-renewal".
+To reflect this change, all STAR related methods in the acme4j API have been renamed as well.
+If you are using the STAR extension, you are going to get a number of compile errors, but you will always find a corresponding new method.
+No functionality has been removed.
+I decided to do a hard API change because acme4j's STAR support is still experimental.

 ## Migration to Version 2.8

 - Challenges can now be found by their class type instead of a type string, which makes finding a challenge type safe.
 I recommend to migrate your code to this new way.
 The classic way is not deprecated and will not be removed though.
 Example: